Photonico/About/README.md

 #### Digital Design

-* [Photonica](https://github.com/Photonico/Photonica): A collection of VSCode themes, featuring both light and dark variations for your preference;
+* [Photonica](https://github.com/Photonico/Photonica): A collection of VSCode themes, featuring both light and dark variations for your preference
-* [Photonico Code](https://github.com/Photonico/Photonico_Code): A monospace font with a serif design, ideal for coding purposes;
+* [Photonico Code](https://github.com/Photonico/Photonico_Code): A monospace font with a serif design, ideal for coding purposes
-* [My Templates](https://github.com/Photonico/Templates): My templates for CV and presentation.
+* [My Templates](https://github.com/Photonico/Templates): My templates for CV and presentation

 ### Presentation